-In lieu of receiving holiday pay, Police Officers will receive the number of days provided to civilian employees as personal days instead of holiday pay.
-Refer to Policy #304 - Personal Days for additional information.
+In lieu of receiving holiday pay on the actual date of the observed holiday, Police Officers will receive the number of days provided to civilian employees as holiday bank hours.
+Police Officers must use their holiday bank hours within the year earned.